mv-2112/canonical-openstack-docs/tutorial/explore-full-potential-of-openstack.rst

    **Duration:** 1 minute

-To be able to create and manage load balancers, users must have the *load-balancer_member* role asigned.
+To be able to create and manage load balancers, users must have the *load-balancer_member* role assigned.

 Execute the following command to assign the *load-balancer_member* role to the *myuser* user in the *myproject* project: